altunidev/AntiFOMO-for-Discord/README.md

 The only file where LLM assistance was used is [`/AntiFOMO.css`](https://github.com/altunidev/AntiFOMO-for-Discord/blob/main/AntiFOMO.css), which currently consists of less than 50 sanely written, easily readable lines.
 I have personally audited and heavily tested this code.
 I intend to improve it by hand.

 If you have issues with LLM assistance, please do the open source thing and audit the file yourself.
 Want something not LLM-assisted?
 Feel free to fork this repo and do whatever you'd like with it.

+Stopped reading after glazing over the word "ChatGPT" until the end?
+From one human to another, please re-read from line 11 to line 15 of this file.